 Mario, 55, works in a morgue typing autopsy reports.
-In the midst of the 1973 Chilean coup, he fantasizes about his neighbor Nancy, a cabaret dancer, who mysteriously disappears.
+In the midst of the 1973 military coup that left Pinochet in charge of Chile, he fantasises about his neighbour Nancy, a cabaret dancer, who mysteriously disappears.
 Mario begins a frantic search.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing